geokrety/geokrety-website/README.md

 # GeoKrety.org

 GeoKrety.org is a free online service for object tracking in GPS games like geocaching or opencaching.
-You can track small items, books, coins, pets, or humans with us.
+You can track small items, books, coins, pets, or even humans with us.

 This repository contains the source code running behind [GeoKrety.org](https://geokrety.org/).
 If you encounter any security issues, please contact us directly at [contact@geokretymap.org](mailto:contact@geokretymap.org).